karthik947/TwittertoDiscord/README.md

 This is a new version of "TweetMonitor" tool that I shared few weeks ago.
 In this new program, the tweets are posted onto a discord server instead of desktop notifications.

 ### Version2 Changes
-<span style="background-color: yellow"> This version of the bot posts link to the tweet instead of text.
+<span style="background-color: #FFDC00;"> This version of the bot posts link to the tweet instead of text.
 This version is added due to multiple requests from subscribers. </span>

 ### Key Updates